wumm-project/wumm-project.github.io/SIM.md

 # Towards a proposal for an ERASMUS+ Knowledge Alliance "Systematic Innovation Methodologies" (SIM)

-## Our Deliveries we are working on
+## The proposal was successfully submitted on 25 Febr 2020.

 * [Partner Letter](Erasmus/intent.doc) - a template
   * Internally requested by the administration of Leipzig University to sign